humanmade/asset-manager-framework/readme.md

 This WordPress plugin provides a framework for replacing the contents of the standard WordPress media library with assets from an external provider, such as a DAM.

-This framework handles all the necessary integration with WordPress (Ajax endpoints, REST API endpoints, and Backbone components), leaving you to only focus on implementing a connection to your DAM.
+It handles the necessary integration with WordPress (Ajax endpoints, REST API endpoints, and Backbone components), leaving you to only focus on the connection to your DAM.

 The intention is that the media manager, the block editor, the classic editor, media endpoints of the REST API, and anything that calls `wp.media()` should "just work" and not need to implement any changes in order to support a media library that is powered by an external provider.